Neutrino Flavour Evolution Through Fluctuating Matter: Stimulated Transformation

-The general problem we wish to consider is the evolution in time of a arbitrary $N$ level quantum system due to some time dependent perturbation.
-At some initial time $t_1$ we prepare the system in some arbitrary state - represented by a column vector - which we decompose into a sum of the $N$ states of some basis $(X)$.
-The system then evolves to a time $t_2$ and at which we decompose the state in terms of the $N$ states of a possibly different basis $(Y)$.
+At some initial time $t_1$ we prepare the system in some arbitrary state - represented by a column vector - which we decompose in terms of the $N$ states of some basis $(X)$.
+The system then evolves to a time $t_2$ at which we decompose the state in terms of the $N$ states of a possibly different basis $(Y)$.
 The evolution is described by a matrix $S^{(YX)}(t_2,t_1)$ and the transition probabilities are the set of probabilities that the system in a given initial state $x$ of $(X)$ at $t_1$ is detected in the state $y$ of $(Y)$ at $t_2$.
 These transition probabilities are denoted by $P^{(YX)}_{yx}(t_2,t_1)$ and are related to the elements of $S^{(YX)}$ by $P^{(YX)}_{yx} = |S^{(YX)}_{yx}|^2$.
 Since $S^{(YX)}$ must be unitary, one needs $N^2$ independent real parameters in order to describe the matrix $S^{(YX)}$ but note only $(N-1)^2$ of the elements of $P^{(YX)}$ are independent.
 Hereafter we shall work with the case where the bases $(X)$ and $(Y)$ are the same although there are certainly circumstances where knowing the evolution from one basis to a different basis is useful.
 Note also that throughout this paper we set $\hbar=c=1$.